MrTopik/ds4-to-xinput/README.md

 How to use HidHide (optional)

-1 - Install HidHide and open the program
+1 - Install HidHide and open the program<br>
-2 - On applications page add the ds4-to-xinput.exe
+2 - On applications page add the ds4-to-xinput.exe<br>
-3 - Click on devices page and find your controller not the virtual one 4 - Select your controller and click "Enable device hiding"
+3 - Click on devices page and find your controller not the virtual one<br>
+4 - Select your controller and click "Enable device hiding"